Be A Saddleback Butte Campground Host!

-The camp host may volunteer a minimum of three months, and a maximum of six months.
-In some circumstances the limit may be reduced, or extended another two months.
-Camp hosts may work a maximum of five times at the same park.
+The camp host position is a minimum of three months, and a maximum of six months.
+In some circumstances the limit may be reduced, or extended up to two months.
+Camp hosts may work a maximum of five times at the same State Park.

 Hosts are on duty five days/week.
 Regular days off are flexible, but must be on weekdays.
 Arrangements may be made for time away for special occasions.

 Host Camp Site

 A designated campsite at Saddleback Butte State Park is provided for the camp host with full hook-ups, a shade ramada, picnic table, fire ring with a barbeque, and a mature Joshua tree.
 There is no shower at the park.
 The parking slot is 55’ long with open space at the back for rigs that extend beyond the back wheels.
 Hookups include water, sewage, and a 30-amp electrical outlet.

-Temperatures at the park can dip below freezing at night in winter and occasionally in early spring, with a light dusting of snow at times.
+Temperatures at the park occasionally dip below freezing at night in winter or early spring, with a light dusting of snow in some years.
 Winterizing is necessary for stays that include the months of December through February.
-Summer days can be 110° with thunderstorms and warm, clear nights.
+Late summer daytime temperatures can reach 110°, with occasional thunderstorms and warm, clear nights.